areaofeffect/RaspberryPi-Workshop/webserver/README.md

 *You can scaffold right on your Pi with Yeaomn but npm installs and grunt are very slow.
 There are also compatibility issues with some npm modules.
 For example, [compiling your web app for distribution](https://github.com/yeoman/generator-webapp/issues/348) requires a version of PhantomJS specifically compiled for the [Raspberry Pi](https://github.com/aeberhardo/phantomjs-linux-armv6l)*

 Ok, let's take that simple web app and serve it.
-Make a [simple Express.js file](https://github.com/justpitbulls/RaspberryPi-Workshop/blob/master/webserver/files/server.js) and put it in your distribution folder.
+Make a [simple Express.js file](https://github.com/justpitbulls/RaspberryPi-Workshop/blob/master/webserver/files/server.js) and put it in your project folder.

-Copy all of the distribution files over to your ~/Documents/my-yo-project directory.
+Copy all of the files over to your ~/Documents/my-yo-project directory.
 Then in terminal set up your packages.

 	cd ~/Documents/my-yo-project
 	npm install express --save